idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 handle.c
 --------

-:file:`handle.c` is the front-end for manipulating handles and its methods are largely just calls to the underlying file handle or string handle methods.
+:file:`src/handle.c` is the front-end for manipulating handles and its methods are largely just calls to the underlying file handle or string handle methods.